 Ongoing Guide Development

-After the initial orientation, a field guide will receive ongoing development each week for the duration of their employment.
-Ongoing areas of development include: risk management, utilizing appropriate consequences, therapeutic program tools, small group leadership, emergency response, assertive communication, and medical protocols.
+After the initial orientation, field guides receive ongoing development each week for the duration of their employment.
+Ongoing areas of development include: risk and safety management, appropriate consequences, therapeutic program tools, small group leadership skills, emergency response, assertive communication, and medical protocols.

-Guides continuously receive feedback from their peers and are expected to set professional goals to further their own development.
-Senior guides hold the overall therapeutic goals and logistical plan for a group for a given week.
-They are also able to skillfully mentor newer staff.
-Senior guides are counted on to demonstrate excellence and confidence in all aspects of their work.
+Guides continuously receive feedback from their peers and are expected to set and pursue professional goals to further their own development.
+Senior guides manage the overall therapeutic goals and logistical plan for a group during a given shift.
+They also skillfully mentor less experienced and less skillful peers.
+Senior guides demonstrate excellence and confidence in all aspects of their work.

 Field Guide Work Schedule